BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/async_and_await.md

 ---

+# Code-Along: Converting Hello Frenemy Input to async/await

+Open up your `hello_frenemy_input.js` file, and follow along with your instructor while they convert Hello Frenemy to use an async function.

+---

-# Code-Along: using readline and await
+# Code-Along: using readline and await some more

-Please follow along with the instructor and create a file named `quest.js`:
+Please follow along with the instructor and create a file named `quest.js`.
+Add in the ask function:

 ```javascript
 const readline = require('readline');